The Cotswolds

 Walk through the towns and explore the beautiful cottages and local arts and crafts.
 The wool trade, which made the Cotswolds very wealthy centuries ago, contributed to the building of many churches which are now known as ‘wool churches’.
 St James’ Church in Chipping Camden is a fine example of the wealth contributed towards building such beautiful churches.
 There are also century-old skills still being practiced that contributes to restoring and building more dry stone walls; the skill of dry-stone walling is still being practiced and taught since 5,500 years ago and also thatching.
 William Morris, the Victorian poet, designer, craftsman, socialist and founding father of the Arts and Crafts movement, chose Kelmscott Manor as his inspirational Cotswold retreat and the country house and gardens are open to the public to explore from April to October each year.

 Not to miss are the Rollright Stones Monuments, an ancient site which legend tells a story of a failed king who was turned into a solitary stone, while his guards were turned into standing stones and arranged into a giant circle, the Stroud Farmers Market on Saturdays in the market town of Stroud, the magnificent Blenheim Palace in Woodstock, a UNESCO World Heritage Site boasting a long and diverse history and also where Sir Winton Churchill was born, and visiting the ‘Venice of the Cotswolds’, Bourton-on-the-Water located next to the River Windrush.
+Located in the heart of Woodstock, you can also find The Oxfordshire Museum with galleries exploring Oxfordshire’s story from the Jurassic period through to Anglo-Saxons and Victorians.

 Things to do in the Cotswolds with families